emorikawa/linkedin-oauth2/README.md

 Here is how to get an access token using this linkedin-oauth2 gem:

+You will need to configure the following items:

+1. Your **client id** (aka API Key)
+1. Your **client secret** (aka Secret Key)
+1. Your **redirect uri**.
+On LinkedIn's website you must input a list of valid redirect URIs.
+If you use the same one each time, you can set it in the `LinkedIn.configure` block.
+If your redirect uris change depending on business logic, you can pass it into the `auth_code_url` method.

 ```ruby
 # It's best practice to keep secret credentials out of source code.
 # You can, of course, hardcode dev keys or directly pass them in as the